 It also helps air to flow freely inside the potting soil, allowing the roots to breathe freely and stay healthy.

-Vermiculite is added in the soil for those plants which requires moist environment.
+Vermiculite is added to the soil for those plants which require a moist environment.

 It holds the moisture for a greater period of time.